nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 * The Nevermined SDKs.
 To facilitate user adoption, Nevermined support SDKs in 3 different programming languages:
   - [Javascript SDK](https://github.com/nevermined-io/sdk-js), to facilitate the integration of Nevermined in web interfaces
-  - [Python SDK](https://github.com/nevermined-io/sdk-py), to facilitate the integration of Nevermined in data science tools
-  - [Java SDK](https://github.com/nevermined-io/sdk-java), to facilitate the integration of Nevermined in data engineering pipelines
-  It will deliver a modification of the 3 SDKs allowing to the users to publish in Nevermined Filecoin contents (CIDs)
+  - [Python SDK](https://github.com/nevermined-io/sdk-py), to facilitate the integration of Nevermined in data science tools It will deliver a modification of the 3 SDKs allowing to the users to publish in Nevermined Filecoin contents (CIDs)
 * [Marketplace](https://github.com/nevermined-io/marketplace).
 It's a frontend application where users can publish and share files.
 The intention is to modify this application to support data sharing of assets stored in the Filecoin network.